jalvarova/micronaut/micronaut-data/README.md

 ## Conclusions

-We have seen the whole picture from the construction and documentation of a REST API with Micronaut, and to access the data with Micronaut Data.
+We have seen the whole picture from the construction and documentation of a REST API with Micronaut, and to access the database with Micronaut Data.
 Then build an image with Docker Multi-Stage.
 Next, publish the image to the GCP container registry.
-Finally, deploy with the GCLOUD CLI in Cloud Run to enable our API and be able to create an ecosystem of microservices in high availability and easy to deploy.
+Finally, deploy with the GCP CLI in Cloud Run to enable our API and be able to create an ecosystem of microservices in high availability and easy to deploy.

 ## Next steps